 The Board of Directors has fiduciary responsibility for the organization and is responsible for the overall fiscal management of Crossroads Youth & Family Services, Inc. The Executive Director, with the advice of the Chief Financial Officer, shall be responsible for the interpretation, implementation and administration of these fiscal policies.
 The Executive Director shall issue any procedures or regulations necessary to carry out these policies and may delegate authority to implement these policies, procedures and regulations.

-The Executive Director in conjunction with the Chief Financial Officer shall be responsible for reviewing and monitoring current financial and business trends and identifying financial challenges and opportunities and reporting such to the Board of Directors and to the external auditor annually.
+The Executive Director in conjunction with the Chief Financial Officer shall be responsible for: reviewing and monitoring current financial and business trends, identifying financial challenges and opportunities, identifying any areas needing improvement, implementing any actions to address the improvements needed, and reporting such to the Board of Directors and to the external auditor at least annually.

 BASIS OF ACCOUNTING